Back to Tutorials

 Tutorial

-In Part 1 I built an agent.
+In Part 1 I built the agent.
 In Part 2 I orchestrated logic around it.
-Both are the ingredients of an AI application.
-Neither is the application.
+Both are the ingredients.
+Neither one, by itself, is what I just described above.

 The series so far